ChartBoost/googleads-mobile-android-mediation/README.md

+**Note before using this fork: it contains logging examples for AdMob and IronSource (both use a special logging version of the Chartboost SDK as well as a logging version of their adapter).
+This is ONLY for debugging mediation.
+The license does not apply to IronSource's adapter (which we decompiled from the binary).**

 Google Mobile Ads SDK - Android Mediation
 =========================================
 The Google Mobile Ads SDK is the latest generation in Google mobile advertising,